Anthony Sims | Contemporary American Artist

 Biography

 Anthony Sims (b.
-October 11, 1998) is a contemporary American artist whose work merges expressive abstraction with technical precision.
-Blending neo-expressionism, street culture, and digital media, his work explores identity, adversity, and memory through both physical and digital forms.
+October 11, 1998) is an American contemporary artist whose work bridges painting, digital media, and archival technologies.
+Through a practice informed by neo-expressionism, street culture, engineering systems, and blockchain provenance, Sims explores themes of identity, memory, displacement, and emotional permanence across both physical and digital forms.

-Alongside his artistic practice, Sims works as a Senior Automation Engineer at Amazon, developing and supporting complex robotic and logistics systems.
-This technical background informs the structure, rhythm, and layered composition present throughout his work.
+Alongside his artistic practice, Sims works as a Senior Automation Engineer, developing and supporting large-scale robotic and logistics systems.
+This technical background informs the layered structures, systems thinking, and archival methodologies present throughout his work.
+His interdisciplinary approach extends into blockchain provenance, artificial intelligence, and digital preservation, reflecting a broader interest in how technology shapes memory and cultural legacy.

 Artist Statement

 My work exists somewhere between chaos and structure—an ongoing negotiation between what I feel and what I build.
-I paint the way I think: in layers, in fragments, in systems that don't always resolve cleanly.
-Every mark carries weight, whether it's a deliberate gesture or something accidental that I chose to keep.
+I paint the way I think: in layers, in fragments, in systems that do not always resolve cleanly.
+Every mark carries weight, whether it is a deliberate gesture or something accidental that I chose to keep.

-I want my work to feel like something you've experienced but couldn't name.
-That tension between holding on and letting go.
-That space between who you were and who you're becoming.
-If you stand in front of one of my pieces and feel something shift—even slightly—then the work did what it was supposed to do.
+I want my work to feel like something you have experienced but could never fully name—that tension between holding on and letting go, between who you were and who you are becoming.
+If you stand in front of one of my pieces and feel something shift, even slightly, then the work has done what it was meant to do.

 Curriculum Vitae